buildwithnexus Security

 Real-time streaming for live event updates:

-- Persistent Connection: Maintains connection to backend
+- Persistent connection: Maintains connection to backend

-- Automatic Reconnection: Recovers from network drops
+- Automatic reconnection: Recovers from network drops

-- Event Ordering: Guarantees event sequence
+- Event ordering: Guarantees event sequence

-- Timeout Handling: 30-second idle timeout with reconnect
+- Timeout handling: 30-second idle timeout with reconnect

 Input Validation & Prevention